 (l) Limitation of Remedies, Liability and Damages.
 The fifth sentence of Section 7.1 is amended to delete the phrase "UNLESS EXPRESSLY HEREIN PROVIDED,".

-Downgrade Event.
+(m) Downgrade Event.
 Section 8.1(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party A within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".

-Downgrade Event.
+(n) Downgrade Event.
 Section 8.2(d) is amended to add the following phrase after the phrase "or other credit assurance acceptable to Party B within three (3) Business Days of receipt of notice": "or fails to maintain such Performance Assurance or guaranty or other credit assurance for so long as the Downgrade Event is continuing".